erleben/OpenTissue/documentation/code_standards.md

 ## Typedef Alignment

-In order to ensure a consists look and feel we have decided upon a specific formating for large blocks of typedefs.
+In order to ensure a consists look and feel we have decided upon a specific formatting for large blocks of typedefs.
 We believe this also enhances readability of the code.

 * A typedef should appear as a one-liner, that is all the code should be written on a single line of code.
 * Several lines of contiguous typedefs must be aligned in columns using white spaces.